 That same day, at a workshop for local teachers, the Shakers sang a few of their favorite songs.
 Brother Theodore Johnson mentioned their pleasure in meeting Aaron Copland.

 One month earlier, there had been a major three day conference at the Western Reserve Historical Society in Cleveland.
-I conducted a community chorus in one of the programs and included the first performance of a Shaker hymn, "On the Landing of Mother Ann in America," also my arrangement of another Shaker hymn, "Celestial Praises."
-That music program ended with everyone singing "Simple Gifts."
+I conducted a community chorus in one of the programs and included the first performance of a Shaker hymn, "On the Landing of Mother Ann in America," included on the CD -

-November 9, 1974 - when Copland met the Shakers from Sabbathday Lake - will always be special to me, since I was able to introduce the composer I most admired to the Shakers I also greatly admired for the first and only time.
+November 9, 1974 - when Copland met the Shakers from Sabbathday Lake - will always be special to me, since I was able to introduce the composer I most admired to the Shakers I also greatly admired and they met for the first and only time.

 © Photograph by Gail M. Hall, 1974.